atharvadubeyofficial/DigiKumbh-/README.md

 - DigiKumbh is a smart Mahakumbh assistant or digital management system designed for the Mahakumbh 2028.
 It aims to provide seamless crowd management, AI-powered chatbot assistance (KumbhAI), real-time updates, and smart navigation for devotees and authorities through heatmaps with both admin and user side features.

+- “Built by students with the spirit of service, DigiKumbh bridges technology with faith, ensuring safety, security, and seamless experience for millions of devotees.”

 ---